nzoschke/mvi/_services/09-log.md

 A Log service provides a place to send text from an app's stdout and stderr streams, so events from more than one container can be aggregated, tailed in real-time and searched for historical data.

-We need Logs for an operator to get visibility into all the events happening in Containers and on Instances.

-Logs is a stand-alone service.

 ```ascii
      https
   ┌────▽──────────────────────────────┐